clemsonacm/hackpack/README.md

 issues and CC one of the admins.

 #### Writing Documentation
-For each item in the Hackpack, please include the following:
+For each item in the Hackpack, please include the following in clearly deliniated subsections:

-1. Algorithm Name
-2. Brief Description of the topic
+1. Name and Brief Description of the topic
+2. Data structures should have a "Reference" section with a code sample only commonly used functions
 3. A list of possible uses and applications
 4. A possible contest problem
 5. Sample code that answers the contest problem
 6. References using BibTeX where applicable
 7. Should be "compiled" properly by pdflatex and the make

+#### Writing Code
 Code Must meet the following standards:

 1. Code should be indented with tabs and not exceed 80 characters per line.